jacksonh/manos/docs/tutorial/page-1.md

 This tutorial will get you writing your first Manos apps in no time.

 We assume you already have Manos installed on your machine.
 If you don't check out the Installation Guide.
-To ensure you have Manos running try typing the manos -help command in a terminal.
+To ensure you have Manos running try typing the manos --help command in a terminal.

-    manos -help
+    manos --help

 For this tutorial we are going to create a simple URL shortening service.
 It will allow users to submit links for shortening and will also keep track of how many times a shortened